responderi/Yatzy/documentation/aiheenKuvausJaRakenne.md

 Game will have local multiplayer with other humans.

-In future, game will have some sort of high score list for keeping track of best performances and an single-player against ai.
+In future, game will have some sort of high score list for keeping track of best performances and a single-player against ai.

 **Users:** Players